-‘Gains or (-) losses from hedge accounting, net’ shall include gains and losses on hedging instruments and on hedged items , including those on hedged items measured at fair value through other comprehensive income other than equity instruments, in a fair value hedge in accordance with IFRS 9.6.5.8.
+‘Gains or (-) losses from hedge accounting, net’ shall include gains and losses on hedging instruments and on hedged items affected by risks arising from the main business activities of a ‘retail and investment bank’ (IFRS 18, paragraphs B70-B71), including gains or losses on hedged items measured at fair value through other comprehensive income other than equity instruments, in a fair value hedge in accordance with IFRS 9.6.5.8.
 It shall also include the ineffective part of the variation of the fair value of the hedging instruments in a cash flow hedge.
 The reclassifications of the cash flow hedges reserve or of the reserve for hedges of net investment in a foreign operation shall be recognised in the same rows of the ‘Statement of profit or loss’ as those impacted by the cash flows from the hedged items.
 ‘Gains or (-) losses from hedge accounting, net’ shall include also the gains and losses from hedges of net investment in foreign operations.
-This item shall also include gains on hedges of net positions.47ii.
+This item shall also include gains on hedges of net positions.
+Under IFRS, where gains or losses from hedge accounting refer to risks arising from the institution’s investing activities different from its main business activities, they shall be reported in the item ‘Gains or (-) losses from hedge accounting related to investing assets, net’.

+47i.
+Under IFRS, ‘Exchange differences [gain or (-) loss], net’ shall include any foreign exchange difference related to income and expenses classified in the operating category of the statement of profit or loss.
+Where the exchange differences refer to income and expenses classified in the investing category of the statement of profit or loss, they shall be reported in the item ‘Other income or (-) expenses on investing financial assets’ or the item ‘Other income or (-) expenses on investing non-financial assets’ in relation to the nature of the item to which they refer.

+47ii.
 Under IFRS, the gains or losses on derecognition of investments in subsidiaries, joint ventures and associates shall be reported within ‘Profit or (-) loss before tax from discontinued operations’ where they are considered discontinued operations under IFRS 5.
-Where investments in subsidiaries, joint ventures and associates are derecognised without being previously classified as held for sale and without being qualified as discontinued operations under IFRS 5, any gains or losses on derecognition of these investments shall be reported in ‘Gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, net’, irrespective of the consolidation method.
+Where investments in subsidiaries, joint ventures and associates are derecognised without being previously classified as held for sale and without being qualified as discontinued operations under IFRS 5, any gains or losses on derecognition of these investments shall be reported in ‘Gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, net’, where investments in subsidiaries, joint ventures and associates are assessed as institution’s main business activities in accordance with IFRS 18 and using methods other than the equity method.
+Otherwise, the gains or losses on derecognition of investments in subsidiaries, joint ventures and associates accounted for using the equity method and the gains or losses on derecognition of other investments not assessed as the institution’s main business activities shall be reported in the item ‘Gains or (-) losses on derecognition of investing non-financial assets, net’ .
 Under national GAAP based on BAD, all gains and losses on derecognition of investments in subsidiaries, joint ventures and associates shall be reported in ‘Gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, net’.